steven-hosking/USD_Recipes/USD/README.md

 Defaults for all schemas types are stored in the SchemaRegistry in the schematics member which is just an SDFLayer.

     p = Usd.SchemaRegistry.GetSchematics().GetPrimAtPath("/EditFrameRange") # Get Schema for
     a = p.attributes['endTailFrame']
     print a.default

-if your defaults atren't in the schematics then the either the package containing your schema plgin isn't in your environment or you haven't correctly set up your resources path in your plugInfo to point where the generatedSchemas.usda file is installed.
+if your defaults aren't in the schematics then the either the package containing your schema plgin isn't in your environment or you haven't correctly set up your resources path in your plugInfo to point where the generatedSchemas.usda file is installed.
 This generatedSchemas.usda file contains the default.